Baten Kaitos: Eternal Wings and the Lost Ocean: Development

 The game was always designed to have six playable characters, 3 playable at a time, and between 40 and 50 key non-playable characters, feeling that anymore than that was taxing on the system's hardware, and made it difficult to programm all the different possibilities that can occur in-game.
 Honne noted that Kalas was most difficult to design, in balancing his wings, cape, and generally garish clothing, which they felt were necessary for his personality.
 Xelha initially wore a mini-skirt, but this was later changed to pants to better meet the game's Middle Eastern theme and her generally active nature.
 Lyude was initially intended to be more of a coward, but that aspect of his character was removed, as they had a hard time reconciling that trait with his battle animations.
 Kato insisted that the character Mizuti speak with a certain accent, to the point that he sat in on her, and only her, voice acting recording sessions.
 Main characters were generally given a central color in their design, to help identify them from a distance.
 Early character designs initially had larger, anime-styled eyes, but more realistic eye proportions were eventually given to better meld with the 3D character designs, and to better appeal to Western markets.
+In Japan, a bonus disc containing a playable version of The Tower of Druaga was offered as a pre-order incentive for the game.

 The soundtrack was composed and arranged by Motoi Sakuraba, with Sakuraba personally performing on every track.
 Over sixty songs were created for the game.
 He noted the song's opening theme was particularly difficult to create, as the accompanying video has so many frequently changes and movements that needed to be synced with it.
 The soundtrack album was published by Team Entertainment on December 17, 2003.